karanOO89/midZak/README-NOTES.md

 1. See featured items on a main feed.
 2. Filter items by price.
 3. Favourite items to check up on them later.
-4. Send messages to the user that is listing the item.
+4. Send messages to the user that is listing the item (to negotiate on price).

 *Because as a user I want to buy the items from the webApp.*